elinalijouvni/OpenLeap/README.md

 acces to the device, or maybe a simpler driver than the current SDK.
 An access to the depth map would be nice too, if possible.

+I publish these small code snippets under the GPL v3 license, to make sure that the community will come with something nicer, hopefully.

 Since I will not have lots of time to put on this little project, I expect some people in the community to continue it.
 Here is some hints for future works: